Research and Advocacy

 You can find Child Perpetrators on Trial here.

-This Research Handbook is the result of an incredibly rewarding collaboration with Professor Mark Drumbl.
+This Research Handbook, published in 2019 by Edward Elgar, is the result of an incredibly rewarding collaboration with Professor Mark Drumbl.
 Together, we set out to address the persistent lack of understanding of and protection for child soldiers, despite the attention this issue has received.
 The Handbook reflects our shared commitment to offering a fresh, nuanced perspective on the complexities of child soldiering.

 Drawing on voices from six continents and a wide range of disciplines, this collection unpacks the entire life cycle of youth militarisation—exploring recruitment, demobilisation, and the challenges of reintegration into civilian life.
 Our goal was not just to highlight the adversity faced by these children but also to emphasise their resilience, humanity, and potential.